Amine13u/Dog-Breed-Classifier/README.md

 Credits must be given to [Udacity](https://www.udacity.com/) for the starter codes used in this project.
 Feel free to use the code here as you would like !

+## Results

+The main findings of the code can be found at the post available [here](https://amine13u.github.io/A-Dog-Breed-Classifier/).